-If you’re looking for a good vegan cake recipe to use up the remainder of your summer zucchini, then you must try this decadent vegan chocolate zucchini cake.
+If you’re looking for a good vegan cake recipe to use up your summer zucchini, then you must try this decadent vegan chocolate zucchini cake.
 It’s like my vegan chocolate cake, but only more moist and chocolatey!

-This chocolate zucchini cake recipe is also just one bowl, making it the easiest of summer cakes to make for a barbecue or summer party (and if layer cakes intimidate you on a hot summer day, try this chocolate zucchini bread studded with chocolate chips that tastes just like cake- just in loaf form!
+This chocolate zucchini cake recipe is also just one bowl, making it the easiest of summer cakes to make for a barbecue or summer party (just like my chocolate zucchini bread studded with chocolate chips that tastes just like cake- just in loaf form!
 You can even bake it into muffins or cupcakes instead!).

 And trust me, you won’t even be able to detect any hidden vegetables in this cake.